PrzemekSekula/dreamerv3-kan/README.md

 # dreamerv3-torch
 Pytorch implementation of [Mastering Diverse Domains through World Models](https://arxiv.org/abs/2301.04104v1).
 DreamerV3 is a scalable algorithm that outperforms previous approaches across various domains with fixed hyperparameters.

+## Laser dreamer

+This dreamer has a nev env - laser (by default enabled in dreamer.py) the env is based on Crafter
+In addition:
+laser_mockup.py - a mockup of the device generating sech^2-like pulse (ACF from laser), with image as output gym_server_mockup3.py - mockup of the gym server, with a discrete action space of 120 values

+Warning: this works, but something is fishy ;/

 ## Instructions

 ### Method 1: Manual